alwinjohns/Simple-React-Redux-Example-Hello-World-Counter/README.md

-# Simpel Counter
+# Simple Counter

-A simple counter using React and Redux
+A simple counter using React and Redux store